 The public deed, on the other hand, is an official document, mandatorily drawn up in a notary public, which validates the terms agreed between the parties involved in the negotiation.
 Through it, the negotiation becomes official, giving the buyer the right of possession.
 However, there is still no effective transfer of ownership of the asset.

-The definitive transfer of ownership of the property occurs after the registration of the Property is registered at the registry office.
+The definitive transfer of ownership of the property occurs after the registration of Property is registered at the registry office.

 Although it is possible to realize the importance of property registration, many people end up not making this document due to the expenses involved, which are in the order of 0.3% of the property’s value.